IsaacG/Advent-of-Code/2022/reflections.md

 I got slowed down because I missed the rule about elves without neighbors doing nothing.
 Overall, relatively simple and straight forward.
 It was a nice break after yesterday.

+# Day 24: Blizzard Basin.
+Navigate across a basic, avoiding storms.

+I kept the walls in my data, making the valid "edges" one less than normal, which introduced a bunch of off-by-one errors which took a while to debug.
+I got my part two solution initially by repeatedly updating my code with the move count from the prior leg.
+My runtime was pretty bad at 120s.
+Switching a `set[complex]` with `min(key=...)` to a PriorityQueue changed my runtime to 5s.